Menu

 Download my CV here.

-In addition to serving as co-chair of the CCCC Latinx Caucus and outgoing co-chair Committee on Disability Issues in College Composition, I was a member of the CCCC Executive Committee.
-Recently, I chaired the CCCC Disability in College Composition Travel Awards committee and served on the CCCC Gloria Anzaldúa Rhetorician Award and Lavender Rhetorics Award Committees, and served on RSA’s Cheryl Geisler Mentorship Award committee and the RSA Accessibility beyond the ADA Subcommittee of the Inclusion, Diversity, Equity & Access (IDEA) Committee.
-In 2021, I received the Leadership Award for People with Disabilities from the National Council of Teachers of English.
+In addition to having served as co-chair of the CCCC Latinx Caucus and CCCC Committee on Disability Issues in College Composition, I was a member of the CCCC Executive Committee.
+I have also chaired the CCCC Disability in College Composition Travel Awards committee and served on the CCCC Gloria Anzaldúa Rhetorician Award and Lavender Rhetorics Award Committees.
+Through RSA, I have chaired the Book Award Selection Committee and the Cheryl Geisler Mentorship Award Committee, and I have served on the RSA Accessibility beyond the ADA Subcommittee of the Inclusion, Diversity, Equity & Access (IDEA) Committee.

 Professional Address